 Budget Categories: Long list or short list?

 Most of the extra calories came in the form of 50 extra here and there throughout the day, but it added up.
-Then, the post-dinner eating was where I logged the most excess calories.
-(Nothing healthy gets eaten after 8pm!)
+Nothing, and I mean nothing, I at after 8pm was helping my cause.

-Think about tracking your spending like calorie counting.
-The end goal with calorie counting is to get to your ideal weight.
-The end goal with budgeting is to improve your spending habits and have more money left over at the end of the month.
+Tracking your spending will have the same effect.
+While the goal of monitoring your eating is to get to your ideal weight.
+The purpose of budgeting is to improve your spending habits so you can have more money left over at the end of the month.

-Budget categories help you figure out where the areas of overspending are coming from and give you the awareness to make positive changes in your spending.
+Budget categories are the meal logging of personal finance.
+It will help you figure out where the areas of overspending are coming from and give you the awareness to make positive changes in your spending.

 Which strategy works?
 Well…both will work.
 The question is which will work for YOU?

-What categories should I include in a budget?
+What categories should I include in my budget?

 If you’re a detail-oriented person who loves spreadsheets, then get as granular as you’d like.